isomerpages/gb-assist/pages/solutionrepo/solution2136.md

 ### Description

-Dehullers (or "shakers") that are capable of efficiently hulling, rinsing and conveying bean sprouts in a single operation.
+Dehullers (or shakers) that are capable of efficiently hulling, rinsing and conveying bean sprouts in a single operation.

-### Details of Solution
+### Packages Available

 N.A.